Primary

 Focus on sitting tall rather than forcing your knees down.
 The stretch should come from relaxing the inner thigh muscles, not from pressing with your elbows.
 If your back rounds, sit on a folded towel or yoga block to elevate your hips.

-Want Seated Groin Stretch in your program?
+See where Seated Groin Stretch fits in your weekly plan

 Sit with soles of feet together.